xarvh/elm-game-state/README.md

 ===============================
-I haven't tried this, but the idea is to record the *intention* of someone trying to do something, e.g. "unit X wants to move to square Y", then, once all deltas have been applied, process all the intentions in a single step and update the game state accordingly.
+I haven't tried this, but the idea is to record the *intention* of someone trying to do something, e.g. "unit X wants to move to square Y", then, once all deltas have been applied, process all the intentions in a single step, resolving the conflicts, and update the game state accordingly.

 You can even add a dedicated constructor to the `Delta` type if you want this intention to be recorded outside of the game state.